SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_protocols.md

 - MajorChangeCheckerResults.xml
 - MajorChangeCheckerSuppressedResults.xml

-In case the number of detected issues by the major change checker is below 50, the results also get published on Jenkins.
-These are available under the classic view of Jenkins under the DIS Major Change Checker Warnings section.
+In case the number of issues detected by the major change checker is below 50, the results also get published on Jenkins.
+They are available under the classic view of Jenkins in the DIS Major Change Checker Warnings section.

 ## Verify developer checklist